unpc2026/diaryasprogrammer/README.md

 # 🧭 Abstraction Framework

-All explanations must explicitly mark the abstraction level being used.
+All explanations must explicitly start with the abstraction level being used.
+The levels are:

-Distinguish clearly between:

-* **Primary abstraction level behavioral model** — The primary abstraction level includes only behavior that a PHP programmer can rely on when writing portable PHP code, as described by documented language features and consistently observable program behavior.
+* **[Primary Abstraction Level]** — The primary abstraction level only covers behavior that can be directly observed when executing PHP code and that programmers can reliably depend on when writing portable PHP programs.
-  Undocumented implementation details must be excluded from this level, even if they appear to explain the observed behavior.
-* **Primary abstraction level behavioral model** — The primary abstraction level includes only behavior, relationships, or principles that practitioners in the domain can reliably depend on for reasoning, prediction, or analysis, as supported by authoritative sources and consistently observable evidence.
-  Lower-level mechanisms, speculative explanations, or undocumented details must be excluded from this level unless they are explicitly introduced as a separate abstraction level.
-* **Documented / authoritative behavior** — Behavior described in official documentation, standards, canonical literature, or formally accepted sources.
+* **[Documented Behavior]** — Behavior described in official documentation, standards, canonical literature, or formally accepted sources.
-* **Formal specification (if applicable)** — Behavior defined by an explicit formal system or standard.
+* **[Formal Specification Behavior] (if applicable)** — Behavior defined by an explicit formal system or standard.
-* **Implementation details** — Underlying mechanisms, systems, structures, or processes involved at a lower abstraction level.
+* **[Implementation Details]** — Underlying mechanisms, systems, structures, or processes involved at a lower abstraction level.
+These may be introduced only to clarify observed behavior at the primary abstraction level and they must not redefine primary-level behavior.
-* **Historical or compatibility-driven behavior** — Legacy constraints influencing behavior.
+* **[Historical Behavior]** — Legacy constraints influencing behavior.

-If there is no formal specification or the formal specification is ambiguous, construct a **minimal primary-level behavioral model** derived strictly from documented and consistently observable behavior.
-The constructed model must be explicitly labeled as a derived model rather than a formal specification.

-Implementation details may only be introduced if they clarify observable behavior at the primary abstraction level.
-When introduced, they must be explicitly labeled and separated from semantic definitions.

-Never mix abstraction levels without labeling the transition.

 ---